matthew-williams1/HRG-Ising/README.md

 This repository is for the code written by the Hernandez Research Group.
-Our research project is to create a machine learning algorithm that can predict the magnetic field acitng on an Ising model based solely on the cooling history of this Ising model.
+Our research project is to create a machine learning algorithm that can predict the magnetic field acting on an Ising model based solely on the cooling history of this Ising model.

 As of right now, we have a functional and well optimized method for